Xiangyu-Gao/Radar-multiple-perspective-object-detection/README.md

 # Radar_multiple_perspective_object_detection

+Automotive Radar Object Recognition by Processing of the Range-Velocity-Angle (RVA) heatmap sequences.

 This is a repository for codes and template data of paper ["**RAMP-CNN: A Novel Neural Network for Enhanced Automotive Radar Object Recognition**"](https://arxiv.org/pdf/2011.08981.pdf)

-Please cite our paper with below bibtex if you find provided codes useful.
+Please cite our paper with below bibtex if you find! provided codes useful.
 ```
 @ARTICLE{9249018,  author={Gao, Xiangyu and Xing, Guanbin and Roy, Sumit and Liu, Hui},
 journal={IEEE Sensors Journal},